19–22 May 2026

 Description

-Machine learning is increasingly used to accelerate or replace pore-scale simulations of multiphase flow in porous media, yet a clear understanding of how different model classes perform—and fail—under realistic flow conditions remains limited.
-In particular, it is often unclear which modelling choices are most appropriate for capturing interfacial dynamics, geometry–flow coupling, and temporal evolution at the pore scale.
+Machine learning is increasingly being explored as a surrogate for pore-scale multiphase flow modelling in porous media, yet a clear understanding of how different model classes perform under realistic flow conditions remains limited.
+In particular, it is still unclear which modelling choices are most suitable for capturing interfacial dynamics, geometry–flow coupling, and temporal evolution at the pore scale.

-In this study, we present a systematic benchmark of representative machine learning architectures for pore-scale multiphase flow prediction using datasets generated from lattice Boltzmann method (LBM) simulations on micro-CT–derived pore geometries.
-The datasets span a range of flow conditions and multiphase configurations while retaining full access to velocity fields, phase distributions, and geometric information.
-This enables controlled evaluation of model behaviour under well-defined physical settings.
+In this presentation, we investigate representative machine learning models for pore-scale multiphase flow prediction using datasets generated from lattice Boltzmann method (LBM) simulations on micro-CT-based pore geometries, together with experimental observations from pore-scale flow imaging.
+The study focuses on physically meaningful cases that retain access to velocity fields, phase distributions, and geometric information, enabling controlled evaluation of model behaviour under well-defined physical settings.

-We compare several classes of ML models, including convolutional neural networks operating on voxelised domains, graph-based representations of pore networks, and autoregressive temporal models.
-Performance is assessed in terms of short-term prediction accuracy, stability under multi-step rollout, sensitivity to pore geometry, and generalisation across flow regimes.
-Beyond aggregate error metrics, we examine qualitative failure modes, such as loss of interfacial sharpness, accumulation of long-term drift, and reduced robustness near rapid interface rearrangements.
+We compare several classes of machine learning models, including convolutional neural networks operating on voxelised domains, graph-based approaches, and autoregressive temporal models.
+Performance is assessed in terms of prediction accuracy, stability under multi-step rollout, sensitivity to pore geometry, and generalisation across different settings.
+Beyond aggregate error metrics, we also examine qualitative failure modes, such as loss of interfacial sharpness, accumulation of long-term drift, and reduced robustness during rapid interface rearrangements.

 Country UK